 Success stories are provided from Florida (West Palm Beach), North Carolina (Hendersonville) and California (San Francisco):

-- After narrowing a former state highway to two traffic lanes with widened sidewalks, downtown Hendersonville, N.C., became more pedestrian-friendly, especially for the one out of four town residents who are retired.
+- After narrowing a former state highway to two traffic lanes with widened sidewalks, downtown Hendersonville, North Carolina, became more pedestrian-friendly, especially for the one out of four town residents who are retired.
 When the highway was rerouted to adjacent streets and the Main Street improvements were completed, Hendersonville’s retail vacancies dropped from 14 to one.

 - In West Palm Beach, traffic calming was initially used as a response to resident complaints about speeding and cut-through motor vehicle traffic.
 The city found that driver behavior improved, which led to an increase of pedestrians, cyclists and skaters, which led to a substantial crime reduction.
 Residents and businesses invested more than $300 million in renovations and improvements, increasing property values and business receipts, neighborhood pride and tourism.